Last Modified: Tuesday, November 14, 2023 4:16 pm

 When will the GSG grants be applied to my account?

-The GSG grant for incoming transfer students are being added to the financial aid information as students become eligible.
+The GSG grant will be added to the financial aid information as students become eligible (meet all NJHESAA criteria).

 Am I eligible for GSG if I have an Associate’s Degree?

 Yes, as long as you meet all other criteria above.
 Once you have earned 128 credits or completed your bachelor’s degree, you are no longer eligible.